 Overview of the shooting campaign

-Because of the enfeeblement that results from being reared in sheds, around half of the birds die before they can be gunned down.
+Because of the enfeeblement that results from their offspring being reared in sheds, around half of the birds die before they can be gunned down.
 They perish from exposure, starvation, disease, predation or under the wheels of motor vehicles.

 Join us in the campaign against bird shooting – send for a FREE stop shooting action pack today!